-- Appendix E: The CMMI Project Participants appendix contains a list of participants on the CMMI Steering Group, Product Team, Configuration Control Board, and Stakeholder/Reviewer Team. - Appendix F: The Equivalent Staging appendix contains a description of how appraisals using a model with a continuous representation can be translated into maturity level ratings.
+Appendix E: The CMMI Project Participants appendix contains a list of participants on the CMMI Steering Group, Product Team, Configuration Control Board, and Stakeholder/Reviewer Team.

 Typographical Conventions

 The typographical conventions used in CMMI models optimize their readability and usability.
 We present model components in formats that allow you to quickly find them on the page.
 The following sections provide some tips for locating various model components in CMMI models.
 [FM108.HDA105.T101]